 It will take about half and hour by car from Woolley to Longleat.

 Check out the Festival of Light and the Santa Train for some unforgettable experiences for the whole family!

 4. Cotswold Villages

 Woolley is on the southern edge of The Cotswolds.
-Visit some of it's lovely villages.
-Castle Combe is arguably one of the prettiest, known for stone but also metal, for here you'll also find the infamous racetrack!
+Visit some of its lovely villages.
+Castle Combe and Lacock are arguably some of the prettiest.
+Castle Combe is known for stone but also metal, for here you'll also find the infamous racetrack!

 25 minutes by car from Woolley Grange.